David-Worboys/QTPYGUI/README.md

 the desktop fight and all the resources, memory/compute, that entails when a well-designed widget set that has better performance and memory usage is available.
-Worse, building web apps is a complicated business even with the web UI frameworks, of course some may same the same of desktop widget sets and this is where GUI wrappers like QTPYGUI come in.
+Worse, building web apps is a complicated business even with the web UI frameworks, of course, some may same the same of desktop widget sets and this is where GUI wrappers like QTPYGUI come in.

 ### What Is A Declarative User Interface?
-A declarative user interface is an application user interface coded in the application source code using a formal specification.
+A declarative UI (user interface) is an application user interface coded in the application source code using a formal specification.
 There is no need for GUI designers, and the application programmer writes the UI as just another part of the code.
 This is an old idea, going back at least to the early 1980's